wp-plugins/spider-event-calendar/readme.txt

 3.3.16 Arrow size.
 Define the size of the arrow on the calendar.
 3.3.17 Weekdays color.
 Choose the color for the calendar weekdays.
 3.3.18 Weekdays background color.
 Choose the background color for the calendar weekdays.
 3.3.19 Sunday background color.
-Choose Sunday background color for the [WordPress Calendar](http://wordpress.org/extend/plugins/spider-calendar/).
+Choose Sunday background color for the [WordPress Event Calendar](http://wordpress.org/extend/plugins/spider-event-calendar/).
 3.3.20 Weekdays font size.Define the font size of the calendar weekdays.

-3.4 The Body Parameters of the Spider [WordPress Calendar](http://web-dorado.com/products/wordpress-calendar.html).
+3.4 The Body Parameters of the Spider [WordPress Event Calendar](http://wordpress.org/extend/plugins/spider-event-calendar/).
 3.4.1 Background color.
 Choose the background color for the calendar.
 3.4.2 Cell height.
 Define the height of the calendar cell.
 3.4.3 Other months days text color.
 Choose the text color of the other months for the calendar.
 3.4.4  Other months days background color.
 Choose the background color for the other months days on the calendar.
 3.4.5 Cell text color without events.
 Choose the text color for the calendar cell without events.
-3.4.6 Cell text color with [WordPress Calendar events](http://wordpress.org/extend/plugins/spider-calendar/).
+3.4.6 Cell text color with [WordPress Calendar events](http://wordpress.org/extend/plugins/spider-event-calendar/).
 Choose the text color for the calendar cell with events.
 3.4.7 Cell background color with events.
 Choose the background color for the calendar cell with events.
 3.4.8 Event title color.
 Choose the color for the  calendarevent title.
 3.4.9 Current day cell border color.
 Choose the cell border color for the calendar current day.